Revanth1310/polling-app/readme.md

 This project was developed with the assistance of **ChatGPT**, which helped in generating code snippets and structuring the project.

-### Run test-client.js To See Hoe Vote Updates In Realtime
+### Run test-client.js To See How Vote Updates In Realtime
 ```bash
 node test-client.js

 ```